 Two electrical systems are outfitted on your camper - the primary 12V DC and 120V AC shore power.
 These electrical systems are engineered to efficiently provide power to the various appliances and features in the camper.
-All designs, components and wiring methods of the electrical systems conform to federal and RVIA installation requirements at the time of production.

 Electrical Safety and Information:

 - Aftermarket changes made to the electrical system can result in electrical and fire hazards.
 Never add appliances, features, or other unapproved changes to the electrical system without the assistance of a qualified technician. - Electricity can pose a hazard if you do not understand how the electrical system works.
 Only qualified electrical technicians should service the electrical system and make changes to it in any way. - Install a surge protector in the supplying 120V AC outlet before plugging in your shore power cord.
 This will protect your camper's electrical system from damage caused by power surges. - ALWAYS disconnect electrical power at the source when you work with the electrical system. - Remove rings, wristbands or other metal objects when working with the electrical system. - Before you connect your shore power cord to an external supply, test the outlet with an outlet-testing device that indicates whether reverse polarity or an open ground is present in the outlet.
 If the outlet- testing device indicates either of those conditions, have the outlet repaired.
 Outlet testing devices are available from your dealer or an RV/camping supply center. - ALWAYS fully extend the power cord.
 Do not coil up the cord.
 Excessive heat build-up can cause the wire coating to melt, thereby becoming exposed and leading to an electrical hazard.